Am I being Disloyal?

 The goal is becoming a mature Christian.
 If you are still drinking milk like a baby Christian, determining why is vitally important.

 The hard news is more challenging.
 You might need to leave your current church to get to get back to Jesus.
 It is often hard and scary.
 It takes the willingness to engage in self examination.
 It may ask you judge your loyalties.
 It may pit you personal allegiance and all that goes along with it – tradition, love of people, comfort, good music, what yourself comfortable with, and what is easy and not painful – against what Jesus calls you to.
-This is a difficult process.
-The Israelites first had to leave the security of Egypt to get the Promise Land.
-It is also good for you.
+This may be a difficult process…but it is worth it to keep going.

 Our Journey Out of Egypt

-My family started our life with Christ in a seeker sensitive mega-church.
-This is a church defined by their great atmosphere and wonderful stirring music.
+My family started our church life in a seeker sensitive mega-church.
+This church was defined by a great “atmosphere” and wonderful stirring music.
 They had a coffee bar and programs for every possible age and people group.
 It was filled with nice clean cut people.
 They smiled and proclaimed how great God is all the time.
 The teaching was initially stirring and motivational.
 I left each week feeling like I could take on the world.
 The pastors were master speakers probing deep into you psyche.
 There was a huge problem, though.

 How can you be a better person, parent, or worker for Christ.